fission/fission.io/content/en/blog/single-or-monolith-serverless-functions /index.md

 ### Sample application

-To understand the single and monolith serverless functions, we will build a simple Stock Keeper application developed using Python using Fission functions.
+To understand the single and monolith serverless functions, we will build a simple **Inventory Status Check** application developed using Python and Fission functions.
-The application provides the user with a web UI from where the user can enquire about the stock status of a product.
+The application provides the user with a web UI from where the user can enquire about the inventory status of a product.
 The application will return the stock amount.
-If the stock is less than a certain amount, it will show a reorder form that will allow the user to place and order more stock for that product.
+If the stock is less than a certain amount, it will show a reorder form that will allow the user to place an order for more stock for that product.
 Once placed successfully, the app will show a tentative delivery date for the new stock.

 {{< imgproc storekeeper-app.png Fit "800x800" >}}